TanmoyMitra-codes/TanmoyMitra-codes/README.md

 - 🔭 I completed my BSc in Textile Engineering from **Bangladesh University Of Textiles (BUTEX)**

-- 🌱 I’m currently learning **Data Analysis, Data Science, Machine Learning and Artificial Intelligence**
+- 🌱 I’m currently learning **Data Analysis, Data Science, Machine Learning and Artificial Intelligence by using tools like Excel, Power BI, MySQL & Python**

-- 👯 I’m looking to collaborate on **Remote Job with any Multinational Company.**
+- 👯 I’m looking to collaborate on **Remote Job with any Multinational Company**

-- 👨‍💻 All of my **Data Analysis** projects are available at [https://github.com/TanmoyMitra-codes?tab=repositories](https://github.com/sajibkhansk?tab=repositories)
+- 👨‍💻 All of my **Data Analysis** projects are available at [https://github.com/TanmoyMitra-codes?tab=repositories](https://github.com/TanmoyMitra-codes?tab=repositories)

 - 📫 How to reach me **tanmoy.butex@gmail.com**